MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-rx-signals-riverpod-rxdart.md

 My personal opinion is that the Riverpod example highlights a non-standard approach to managing variables (state).
 It's not that top-level declarations are inherently bad.
 The issue is that the approach usurps the language's normal variable scoping mechanism and moves the variable into a scope that Riverpod manages, while the underlying code that manages this is quite hard to follow.

-The `Consumer` widget here is necessary to interact with the state.
-None of the other approaches require a custom `Widget`. `Consumer` has a non-standard `build` method, which means if you ever need to change state management solutions, you will also have to change the physical widgets instead of just the state.
+The `ConsumerWidget` here is necessary to interact with the state.
+None of the other approaches require a custom `Widget`. `ConsumerWidget` has a non-standard `build` method, which means if you ever need to change state management solutions, you will also have to change the physical widgets instead of just the state.

 This is unlike Signals below, where you can benefit from the library without needing custom widgets.
 This does, however, offer the advantage of automatic disposal.